List of GoBots characters: Eagle Comics

 Rest-Q appeared in the Eagle Comics story The Robo Machines.
 He is a member of the Security Force Robo Machines.

 Road Ranger

-Road Ranger the Gobot-Truck is a fictional character from the various Gobots series and later became part of the Transformers series.
-He is a heroic Guardian Gobot who turns into a flatbed trailer truck and was introduced in 1984.
+Road Ranger is a Guardian Gobot who turns into a flatbed trailer truck.
 Road Ranger is one of the Guardians Go-Bots, he later disguises himself as an Autobot.
 Road Ranger's alternate mode is that of a semi-trailer truck.
 He can fly in robot mode and has hand-mounted blasters.

 Animated series

 Road Ranger first appears in "Wolf in the Fold" episode #30 of Challenge of the Gobots.

 Road Ranger appears in "The Third Column" episode #42, where he works in a Guardian weapons facility that was attacked by the Renegades.
 The attack was turned away by automated defenses.

 In episode #58, "It's The Thought That Counts" Cy-Kill, Cop-Tur, Crasher, Geeper-Creeper, Pincher, and Snoop attack the lab, but it is defended by Leader-1, Baron Von Joy, Blaster, Dozer, Dumper, Road Ranger, Scooter, Scratch and Turbo.
 Although the Guardians are initially winning the battle, an accidental backfire from Baron Von Joy's weapon allows the Renegades to escape.